nfstream/nfstream/docs/source/architecture.rst

 A step by step walk through each process involved when performing flow monitoring is developed in this section.
 Our aim is to provide you with a reminder about how things works in theory.
-Consequently, an easier understanding of NFStream features and implementation is possible.
+Consequently, an easier understanding of nfstream features and implementation is possible.

 ******************